Professor Eric A. Chiappinelli

 |Frank McDonald Endowed Professor of Law, 2012

-Professor Chiappinelli has published numerous law review articles and a widely used casebook on business entities (Third edition, Aspen, forthcoming 2014).
-His current research interests include Delaware corporate law, nonprofit governance, and the economics of legal education.
-He is an Elected Member of the American Law Institute, which comprises lawyers, judges, and scholars elected on the basis of their professional achievement and demonstrated interest in the improvement of the law.
+Professor Chiappinelli has published numerous law review articles and a widely used casebook on business entities (third edition, Aspen, 2014).
+His current research interests include Delaware corporate law, nonprofit governance, family businesses, and the economics of legal education.

 Before entering academia Professor Chiappinelli clerked at the United States District Court in Los Angeles and the Supreme Court of California.
 He practiced law in Los Angeles with Munger, Tolles, & Olson and Jones Day.
 He is a member of the American Bar Association and the State Bar of California (inactive).